alastori/mysql57-ol74/README.md

 ## Architecture
-There will be 1 single VM with 1 MySQL instance accessible through port 23306.
+There will be 1 single VM with 1 MySQL instance accessible externally through port 23306.

 ## Pre-reqs